 Student Conduct Code violations that result in a finding of responsibility on behalf of a student are documented in that student’s conduct record.
-According to OAR-166-475-0110(37), contents of records may include but are not limited to:
+Contents of records may include but are not limited to:

 notifications of allegation